aspose-total/Aspose.Total-Products/total/en/java/conversion/xslfo-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export XSLFO to CSV via Java" h2="Convert XSLFO file to CSV by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that provides a wide range of features for developers to integrate into their Java applications.
+One of the features it offers is the ability to convert XSLFO to CSV.
+This can be done in two steps.

+The first step is to use Aspose.PDF for Java to render XSLFO to XLSX.
+Aspose.PDF for Java is a powerful API that enables developers to create, edit, and convert PDF documents in Java applications.
+It provides a wide range of features such as the ability to create PDF documents from scratch, edit existing PDF documents, and convert PDF documents to other formats.

+The second step is to use Aspose.Cells for Java to convert XLSX to CSV.
+Aspose.Cells for Java is a powerful spreadsheet programming API that enables developers to create, edit, and convert spreadsheets in Java applications.
+It provides a wide range of features such as the ability to create spreadsheets from scratch, edit existing spreadsheets, and convert spreadsheets to other formats.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate XSLFO to CSV conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render XSLFO to XLSX.
-In the second step, you can convert XLSX to CSV by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate XSLFO to CSV conversion feature into their Java applications.
+Aspose.PDF for Java can be used to render XSLFO to XLSX, and Aspose.Cells for Java can be used to convert XLSX to CSV.
+This two-step process makes it easy for developers to quickly and easily convert XSLFO to CSV in their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}